DittoJoe/secretsanta/README.md

     EMAIL_JANE='jane.doe@gmail.com'
     EMAIL_JACK='jack.doe@gmail.com'

-_Note: Remember to add .env to your .gitignore file so that no personal data or private tokens are pushed to Github._

 Once set up, you can run the name generator with the following command:

     $ ruby santa.rb

-## Further suggestions

-- Since the loop is defined by the length of `givers`, you can add as many names as you want.
+### Hints and tips

+- While testing, I would recommend replacing participants emails for your own to avoid spam.
+- Remember to add .env to your .gitignore file so that no personal data or private tokens are pushed to Github.
 - If you just want to see the arrays that were generated, you can comment out the final loop and `puts` them to the console.